9Pants/MyBlog/README.md

 # myBlog

-My Blog site using Wagtail for content management.
+My Blog site using Django and Wagtail for content management.